 Dr. Boulware has devoted her scholarly career to studying mechanisms to improve the quality and equity of health care and health outcomes for patients and populations with chronic diseases, such as chronic kidney disease and hypertension.
 She investigates the influence of attitudinal, social and environmental contexts on health and health outcomes as a part of her work.
 She has maintained an active research portfolio throughout her career, funded by the National Institutes of Health, the Patient Centered Outcomes Research Institute, the Health Resources and Services Administration, the Agency for Health Care Research and Quality, and several foundations.
 She has published over 130 manuscripts, and has mentored numerous students, fellows and faculty members in clinical research.
 She is an elected member of the American Society of Clinical Investigation and the National Academy of Medicine.
 Dr. Boulware frequently engages with community members, patients, their family members, and other stakeholders to develop and implement relevant and sustainable interventions to improve health.

-- The seminar will be videocast and available in the NIH Video archives and on the NIMHD website after the presentation.
+- The seminar will be videocast and available on this page and in the NIH Video archives after the presentation.